-James Prochaska, John Norcross and Carlo DiClemente developed a theory identifying 6 stages of changing.
+James Prochaska, John Norcross, and Carlo DiClemente developed a theory identifying 6 stages of change.

 Many people find this a useful roadmap in evaluating where they are in the process of making changes.